We are working with NSW Government buyers to maximise value for money when buying enterprise telecommunications services such as:

 3. Review billing

 It is also recommended that buyers periodically conduct a billing audit to ensure that invoices reflect agreed rates.
 Under Procure IT v3.2 buyers have the right to annually audit a contractor’s compliance to the contract.

-4. Manage Demand
+4. Manage demand

 A key part of managing your telco spend is ensuring that you are buying what you need.
 One way of doing this is to ensure that the costs of commodity telco services, such as mobile devices, is born and signed off by the business unit incurring the charge.

-DFSI recommends that all government buyers engage the services of a professional Telecommunications Expense Management Services (TEMS) firm to assist in the allocation of costs.
-A TEMS provider may also be able to assist in the monitoring of your expenditure, identification of optimisation opportunities and review of billing data.DFSI has created a TEMS panel with pre-agreed pricing to speed up the process of engaging a partner.
+We recommend that all government buyers engage the services of a professional Telecommunications Expense Management Services (TEMS) firm to assist in the allocation of costs.
+A TEMS provider may also be able to assist in the monitoring of your expenditure, identification of optimisation opportunities and review of billing data.
+We habve created a TEMS panel with pre-agreed pricing to speed up the process of engaging a partner.

 There are also many other ways of managing demand.
 Some examples are listed below: